ArdentDiscord/Ardent-2018/README.md

 client_secret :: DISCORD_BOT_CLIENT_SECRET_HERE
 spotify_client_id :: SPOTIFY_CLIENT_ID
 spotify_client_secret :: SPOTIFY_CLIENT_SECRET
+error_channel :: TEXT_CHANNEL_ID
 ```
-There are five straightforward steps to being able to run Ardent, which we'll go over now.
+There are six straightforward steps to being able to run Ardent, which we'll go over now.
  1. Create a Discord bot [here](https://discordapp.com/developers/applications/).
 You'll find the client secret (client_secret in the config) under `General Information` on the right side.
  2. Go to the `Bot` tab.
 Create a bot if one isn't already created, then replace `token` inside the config with your bot token.
  3. Go to the [Giphy API](https://developers.giphy.com/dashboard/?create=true) site and create an application.
 Put the API key provided under the `giphy` key in the config.